 Breast milk should be thrown away if you have been given streptokinase within the last

-3. How Streptokinase Karma is given to
+3. How Streptokinase Karma is given to you.

 Streptokinase Karma will be given to you by a doctor or nurse.
 Your doctor will decide how much will be given and for how long.
-It will be infused slowly into one of your veins with a drip.